iszihan/stochastic-preconditioning/README.md

 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 pip install -r requirements.txt
 ```
+## Adding stochastic preconditioning to your training code is easy!
+TODO

 ## SDF from Oriented Point Cloud Experiment
 We provide code for the SDF fitting from Oriented Point Cloud experiment as described in Section 5.1.1.